 Come and see what we're all about.

 Talk with students, faculty, and advisors to get a sense of what it's like here, and how our programs can help you meet your academic and career goals.
-We offer a range of visit options for students interested in our graduate and post-graduate programs—from open houses and information sessions to one-on-one meetings with our admissions staff and academic advisors.
+We offer a range of visit options for students interested in our graduate and post-graduate programs—from visit days and information sessions to one-on-one meetings with our admissions staff and academic advisors.

 Get an up-close look at what it means to be a graduate student at Lesley.
 Meet with admissions counselors to explore licensure and field training, financial aid, and program requirements.
 Gain new perspectives from faculty, current students, and alumni.
 Discover how our programs align with your personal and professional goals.